tellery/tellery/README.md

-Tellery is a BI tool connecting your data and team.
-As easy as using a notebook.
-As powerful as a data modelling tool.

-Instead of querying on tables and columns directly, Tellery users can ask questions against [Data assets](https://demo.tellery.io/story/vtkequmHGz5QBD9WjVflU), which provide a semantic layer for your data:

-* Data assets let business users extract metrics without knowing SQL.
-* Building dashboards and reports on data assets make your analytic code more consistent and easier to maintain.

-Tellery comes with a bucket of building blocks.
-From reports to dashboards, you can tailor it to your own need to unlock the value of your data.
+Tellery comes with a bucket of lego-ish building blocks.
+From reports to dashboards, Tellery can be tailored to your needs.
+Tellery users can ask questions against [Data assets](https://demo.tellery.io/story/vtkequmHGz5QBD9WjVflU) instead of communicating in only tables tables and columns.
+Data assets provide a central business abstraction over your data.
+Data assets let business users get answers in just a few of clicks.
+Tellery will automatically roll-up the metrics on the fly.
+Delivering insights through data assets make your metrics consistent and easy to maintain.
+Data assets can also be incorporated into deep analyses with SQL.